Secukinumab

 Vaccines

-MMR (measles, mumps and rubella), Varicella vaccines (Chicken pox/Shingles), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Japanese Encephalitis or Yellow Fever.
+MMR (measles, mumps and rubella), varicella vaccines (Chicken pox/Shingles), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Japanese Encephalitis or Yellow Fever.
 Talk with your rheumatologist before receiving any vaccines.

 • Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged.